txt/se25/docs/syllabus.md

   - You will swtich to someone else's project2 code

->  :warning:  **IMPORTANT** : Projects 2 and 3 will be assessed in live demo sessions with the tutor.
+>  :warning:  **IMPORTANT** : Projects 2 and 3 will be assessed in live demo sessions with the tutor/grader.
 These sessions will occur the weeks of Mar3 and Apr21.
 We ask for students for their help in  scheduling all these demo sessions.
 Our graders/tutors are students with their own exams and assignment to complete.
 Hence, they might  suggest demo times outside of normal working hours (evenings, weekends).
 Please do them the  courtesy of considering those times.
-That said, if those times are inconvenient, **you can, should, and must ask for other times**.
+That said, if those proposed times are inconvenient, **you can, should, and must ask for other times**.

 ### Grades